Cordyceps and infertility; How do Cordyceps affect infertility?

 How Cordyceps sinensis may help infertility – Cordyceps and infertility tips

-Cordyceps is believed, by traditional Chinese medicine, to contain certain chemicals which can aid in restoring liver function.
+Liver disease is believed by traditional Chinese medicine to contain certain chemicals which can aid in restoring liver function.

 This is by way of fighting the inflammation of the liver caused by the Hepatitis B virus.
-This results in increasing the liver function of toxins elimination and improving overall health.
+This increases the liver function of toxins elimination and improves overall health.

 Assisting the reproductive organ process

-It is believed Cordyceps sinensis has the ability to help increase kidney function in protecting against water retention.
+It is believed Cordyceps sinensis can help increase kidney function and protect against water retention.

-It is also thought able to help also improve its normal function by regulating growth hormone production.
+It is also thought able to help improve its normal function by regulating growth hormone production.

-This, in turn, leads to an increase in the quality of sperm among men and egg extrusion among women.
+This, in turn, leads to an increase in sperm quality among men and egg extrusion among women.

 Nervous tension